Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Proofs Omitted from the Main Text

+Finally consider the case when $b$ and $c$ get positive payoffs in SNE.
+This means that $\salary_c = 1$.
+But $a$, by playing $1$ can form a team $\{a, c\}$ with the total cost 24.
+This completes the proof. \end{proof}

-\begin{proposition} Checking whether a coalition is rigorously strongly winning can be solved in time $O(n^2 \cdot \textit{fcfc})$, where $\textit{fcfc}$ is the complexity of the problem \textsc{FCFC}. \end{proposition} \begin{proof} Let us assume that we want to check whether the coalition $\coal$ is rigorously strongly winning.
-First, we check whether we can increase the salary of any agent so that the coalition would still be feasible.
+\begin{proposition} Checking whether a team is rigorously strongly winning can be solved in time $O(n^2 \cdot \textit{FCFT})$, where $\textit{FCFT}$ is the complexity of the problem \textsc{FCFT}. \end{proposition} \begin{proof} Let us assume that we want to check whether the team $\coal$ is rigorously strongly winning.
+First, we check whether we can increase the salary of any agent so that the team would still be feasible.
 If we can, $\coal$ is not rigorously strongly winning.
-Otherwise, we solve \textsc{FCFC} for the set of agents $N \setminus N_{\coal}$.
+Otherwise, we solve \textsc{FCFT} for the set of agents $N \setminus N_{\coal}$.
 If there exists a non-empty solution $\coal'$ with the cost $\cost_{\coal'} < \cost_\coal$ or such that $\cost_{\coal'} = \cost_\coal$ and $\coal' \prec \coal$, this means that $\coal$ is explicitly endangered by $\coal'$, and thus is not rigorously strongly winning.
-Otherwise, $\coal$ is not explicitly endangered by any coalition.
+Otherwise, $\coal$ is not explicitly endangered by any team.

-Next, we check whether $\coal$ is implicitly endangered by some coalition $\coal'$.
+Next, we check whether $\coal$ is implicitly endangered by some team $\coal'$.
 We change the names of the agents so that the agents from $N_{\coal}$ were the first $\|N_{\coal}\|$ agents in the lexicographic order.
 Now, for each agent $i$ from $N_{\coal}$ we do the following procedure.
-We solve \textsc{FCFC} for the set of agents $N \setminus \{i\}$, for the minimal salaries of the agents from $N_{\coal}$ changed to their salaries in $\coal$, and for the budget $v$ set to $\cost_\coal$.
-If there exists a feasible $\coal'$ to \textsc{FCFC} such that the set $N_{\coal'}$ overlaps with $N_{\coal}$ (overlapping can be tested in time $O(n)$), then $\coal$ is implicitly endangered by $\coal'$.
-We already know that there is no non-overlapping coalition with the cost lower than $\cost_\coal$.
-Thus, if for no agent $i$ from $N_{\coal}$ we find such implicitly endangering coalition, this means that there is no feasible coalition $\coal'$ such that $N_{\coal} \cap N_{\coal'} \neq \emptyset$.
+We solve \textsc{FCFT} for the set of agents $N \setminus \{i\}$, for the minimal salaries of the agents from $N_{\coal}$ changed to their salaries in $\coal$, and for the budget $v$ set to $\cost_\coal$.
+If there exists a feasible $\coal'$ to \textsc{FCFT} such that the set $N_{\coal'}$ overlaps with $N_{\coal}$ (overlapping can be tested in time $O(n)$), then $\coal$ is implicitly endangered by $\coal'$.
+We already know that there is no non-overlapping team with the cost lower than $\cost_\coal$.
+Thus, if for no agent $i$ from $N_{\coal}$ we find such implicitly endangering team, this means that there is no feasible team $\coal'$ such that $N_{\coal} \cap N_{\coal'} \neq \emptyset$.
 Thus, in such case we conclude that $\coal$ is rigorously strongly winning. \end{proof}